noqcks/0_to_ml_engineer/README.md

 learning.
 Eventually I'm hoping to use this knowledge to get a job doing machine learning!

-I've already brushed up on Linear Algebra, Probability, and Calculus before I started learning the following materials.
-All three of these topics are fairly important in machine learning.
+I have already brushed up on Linear Algebra, Probability, and Calculus before I started learning the following materials.
+All three of these topics are important in machine learning.

 ## Skills